smartbalanced-sgc/sgc-dip-engine/README.md

-# SGC Dip Engine v6
+# SGC Dip Engine for Portfolio v7

 **Purpose:** Daily BUY/WAIT signal generator for a 14-stock DCA portfolio.
 Tells the investor whether today's price is the best entry or if a meaningful dip is likely within 60 days.